Ainy07/Ainy07/README.md

 ---

 ## 🚀 What I’m Working On

-- Designing and developing scalable backend architectures and RESTful APIs using Django & DRF
+- Designing and developing **scalable backend architectures and RESTful APIs** using Django, DRF, and FastAPI
-- Building real-time notification systems and company dashboards
+- Building **real-time notification systems and dashboards** for production applications
-- Implementing secure authentication and encryption mechanisms
+- Implementing **secure authentication, API security, and encryption mechanisms** (JWT, role-based access)
-- Integrating third-party services including Firebase and SMS APIs for enhanced functionality
+- Integrating **third-party services** like Firebase, SMS Gateway APIs, and external platforms
-- Optimizing application performance using Redis caching and cron jobs
+- Optimizing application performance using **Redis caching, background tasks, and cron jobs**
+- Writing **unit tests and API documentation** using tools like Swagger/OpenAPI
-- Automating deployments and environment setups with Docker and Putty
+- Automating deployments with **Docker and CI/CD pipelines (GitHub Actions)**

 ---